ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

   * `jwt:RS512` - The RSA-SHA512 algorithm
   * `jwt:NONE` - Unsecured JWTs (no signing)

-The`jwt:JwtIssuerConfig` record should be provided into the `jwt:OutboundJwtAuthProvider` when initializing, and the initialized `jwt:OutboundJwtAuthProvider` is passed to the `http:BearerAuthHandler`.
+The`jwt:JwtIssuerConfig` record should be provided into the `jwt:OutboundJwtAuthProvider` when initializing and the initialized `jwt:OutboundJwtAuthProvider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/config;